mery9/mery9/README.md

 - 👋 Hi, I’m @mery9 (Kantinan Boonyingsathit)
 - 👀 I’m had my interested in technology stuff
 - 🌱 I’m currently learning to be happy.
-- 💞️ I’m looking to collaborate on everything really, I see myself as Jack-of-all-trade
+- 💞️ I’m looking to collaborate on everything really, I see myself as Jack of all trades
 - 📫 reach me via this contact gmail:kaseam008@gmail.com

 <!---